-Designation Determination: The table below shows how the grades are assigned today.
-As this new calculation is implemented, Ohio's State Board of Education will review the grade scale to determine if modifications are needed.
+Designation Determination: The table below shows how the grades component ratings are assigned.
+As this new calculation is implemented, Ohio's State Board of Education will review the rating grade scale within two years to determine if modifications are needed.